 Bonds offer investors a known income stream (coupon) and a known outcome at maturity (face value of bond) with generally lower volatility than shares or hybrids.
 Volatility is the measurement of the fluctuation in a security's value over a period of time.

-One difference with ETF or managed fund exposure is that they don’t mature and return capital at a specific date as a regular bond investment might.
+It’s important to note that one key difference with ETF or managed fund exposure to bonds as opposed to owning a bond outright is that ETFs and managed funds don’t mature and return capital at a specific date as a regular bond investment might.

-To fill this gap investors now have the option of exchange traded bonds (XTBs).
+To bridge this gap investors now have the option of exchange traded bonds (XTBs).

 XTBs might be suitable for SMSF trustees: